Meet Maxime Van Melkebeke

 MA Contemporary Art, New York, 2015

-Maxime is the Associate Director of Salon 94.
+Maxime is the Director of Hauser & Wirth.
 He works closely with the founder, Jeanne Greenberg Rohatyn.
 Maxime previously worked a Skarstedt and gained work experience at Christie's in the Post-War and Contemporary Art Department.
 Since 2016, Maxime has been the Director and Curator of an online project space, offspace.xyz, working with emerging international artists from New York, Rome, Berlin, Brussels and Copenhagen.
 The project and Maxime were profiled below in 2016.

 Maxime Van Melkebeke, a native Belgian who now calls New York City home, can’t get enough of the art world.
 He works full time at Skarstedt gallery in New York and curates Offspace.xyz, an online project space that brings contemporary art shows to international viewers in real time.
 Van Melkebeke’s innovative exhibitions, which have featured renowned artists such as Robin Cameron, Tomaso De Luca, and Anouk Kruithof, reach viewers in over 40 countries.
 When he’s not presenting groundbreaking shows on a global stage, Van Melkebeke visits artists’ studios, connects with international artists, and writes for upcoming shows.
 He soaks up all that the New York contemporary art scene has to offer, attending artists’ talks and opening receptions.
 The endless intrigue of the art world fascinates him, and his various creative projects have morphed into a solid career: “It all fits together seamlessly.
 I see each project as a separate channel for distributing and showing art.
 I'm not sure if it all comes together in a specific way, it’s more like a flow,” Van Melkebeke explains.
 Contemporary art is the continuity in Van Melkebeke’s boundless, strategically-driven career.
 He can’t wait to find out what happens next.